AayushGolecha/AayushGolecha/README.md

 ## Believe in your heart that you're meant to live a life full of passion, purpose, magic, and miracles"

-Currently, I am pursuing B.Tech CSE from Lovely Professional University and my specialization is in Cyber Security.
+I have completed my B.Tech(CSE) from Lovely Professional University and my specialization is in Cyber Security.
 I have done quite good number of projects and certifications that enhance my skills and knowledge in the particular technology.
 I am optimistic, confident, and believe in learning and not giving up easily.
 Passionate towards Cyber Security.
 Love to play with machines.